 Planning for a long career is daunting indeed, but you'd better start early.
 Here are some tips to help you plan for the future:

-By following these steps, you'll be better prepared for a long career ahead of you!
+Follow these steps and you'll be better prepared for a long career ahead of you!

 Did You Know?